Frances Mayes ’62 was recently profiled on CBS Sunday Morning at her home in Tuscany, Italy.

 Formerly a creative writing professor at San Francisco State University, where she directed The Poetry Center and chaired the Department of Creative Writing, Mayes now devotes herself to writing full-time.
 She and her husband divide their time between North Carolina and Tuscany.
 Mayes also returned to Randolph as part of the College’s Visiting Writers Series in 2011.

-Watch the CBS Sunday Morning interview with her below:alumnae, CBS Sunday Morning, creative writing, visiting writers series
+Watch alumna Frances Mayes on CBS Sunday Morning discussing her novel Under the Tuscan Sun.Tags: alumnae, CBS Sunday Morning, creative writing, visiting writers series